zpainter/iassist/content/blog/new-iq-now-available.md

 uid = "19"
 author = "StuartM"
-title = "New IQ now available!" tags = [ "News and Announcements",] oldpath = "/blog/new-iq-now-available"
+title = "New IQ now available!" tags = [ "News and Announcements", "IQ",] oldpath = "/blog/new-iq-now-available"
 date = "2015-06-01 02:03:56 -0700"
 draft = "false"
+banner = "/img/blog/iq-3.png"
 +++
 **Editor notes: **

 **Data, the whole Data, and nothing but the Data ... and the Metadata, and the Access to Data**

 Welcome to the third issue of volume 38 of the IASSIST Quarterly (IQ 38:3, 2014).
 This issue is unquestionably about data.
 There are three